ibm-cloud-docs/virtual-servers/vsi_launch_rescue.md

 ## Launching rescue mode
 {: #launching-rescue-mode}

+To launch rescue mode, use the following steps.

+CentOS version 7 and higher requires a minimum of 6 GB of RAM for any Linux&reg; virtual server configuration.
+For a Linux&reg; virtual server configuration with less than 6 GB of RAM, CentOS version 5 is used.
+{: important}

 1. From the **Devices** menu, select **Device List**.
 2. From the **Device List**, click the device name that you want to rescue.